 There are different registration options, some of which depend on the business structure you choose, so make sure you register under the one that’s most relevant to you.
 If you need a hand, check out this useful guide to registering your business.

 And there you have it!
-We’ve covered all of the key steps you need to follow in order to start dropshipping on your Wix website.
+We’ve covered all of the key steps you need to follow in order to start dropshipping on Wix.
 It’s not a quick job so well done on getting this far!
 Here’s a recap of all the steps we’ve gone through:

 - Find your niche